sqrl-lang/sqrl/README.md

 **Powerful** – Rules can declaratively aggregate state, trigger side effects, and call functions in other languages.

-**Auditable** – It’s easy to understand why a rule fired or a side effect occured, and rules can be safely replayed.
+**Auditable** – It’s easy to understand why a rule fired or a side effect occurred, and rules can be safely replayed.

 ## Early Preview